50 American Small Towns Known for the Weirdest Things

 Brooklyn, New York: Green-Wood Cemetery

-New York has thousands of wonderfully wacky reasons to be famous, but one unexpected reason is Brooklyn’s beautiful, sprawling Green-Wood Cemetery.
-Green-Wood is the 478-acre resting place of more than 560,000 people, including famous folks like West Side Story composer Leonard Bernstein, baseball pioneer Henry Chadwick, and legendary mobster “Crazy Joe” Gallo.
+New York has thousands of wonderfully wacky reasons to be famous, but an unexpected one is Brooklyn’s beautiful, sprawling Green-Wood Cemetery.
+Green-Wood is the 478-acre resting place of more than 560,000 people, including famous folks like West Side Story composer Leonard Bernstein, baseball pioneer Henry Chadwick and legendary mobster “Crazy Joe” Gallo.

 Fried chicken in hot oil and boiling in pan